goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/3-projects/_index.md

 Okay, let’s just do that: Go to the **Templates** view, click the ![plus](../../images/green_plus.png?classes=inline) button and choose **Job Template**.

-> **Tip**
+{{% notice tip %}}
->
+Remember that you can often click on magnfying glasses to get an overview of options to pick to fill in fields.
-> Remember that you can often click on magnfying glasses to get an overview of options to pick to fill in fields.
+{{% /notice %}}

 - **NAME:** Install Apache